hydephp/develop/docs/digging-deeper/navigation.md

 ### `label`

-The `label` option allows you to customize the text that appears in the navigation menu for the page.
+Customizes the text appearing in the navigation menu link for the page.

 ```yaml
 navigation: